MikeMano1994/ShopLift/README.md

 * User Authroization:

-* Add into/Remove items from the shopping cart:
+* Add/Remove items into/from the shopping cart:

 * Payment: